 Q10.
 Razia Sultan was unique in the history of the Delhi Sultanate.
 Do you think women leaders are accepted more readily today?

-Answer: Razia Sultan was unique in the history of the Delhi Sultanate because she is the first woman to become the ruler of the Sultanate.
+Ans: Razia Sultan was unique in the history of the Delhi Sultanate because she is the first woman to become the ruler of the Sultanate.
 She was more able and qualified than all her brothers.
 Yes, I think women leaders are accepted more readily today because of democracy.
-Now, the world has become an open-minded in terms of gender equality and would never mind in having a woman as their leaders.
+Now, the world has become open-minded in terms of gender equality and would never mind having a woman as their leader.
 Many women in this period proved that a woman too can be at the top of leaders.
 Moreover, people widely supported the woman as their leader.

 Q11.
 Why were the Delhi Sultans interested in cutting down forests?
 Does deforestation occur for the same reasons today?

 Ans: The Delhi Sultans interested in cutting down forests to give land to the peasants and carry out agricultural practices.
 Also, new fortresses and towns were established to protect trade routes and to promote regional trade.
 They also cleared forests in order to safeguard their frontiers and quick movement of their army.
 In today's world, deforestation occurs due to the construction of roads, railways, houses and industries.
 So, we can say that deforestation occurs for the same reasons today only the perspective of views has been changed.